Download the report [1MB]

 PERSONS WITH DISABILITIES

-The law does not prohibit discrimination against persons with disabilities or mandate accessibility or the provision of most public services to them.
+The law does not prohibit discrimination against persons with disabilities or mandate accessibility or the provision of most public services.
 Access to buildings, information, transportation, and communications for persons with disabilities was inconsistent.
-The law does not specifically address access to the judiciary for persons with disabilities.
-All persons regardless of disability, however, receive the same rights and access to health care.
+The law does not specifically address the right of persons with disabilities seek legal remedies for rights’ violations.
+All persons regardless of disability, however, receive the same legal rights and access to health care.

 Although not required by law, the government provided inclusive educational services for children with disabilities who attended both government and religious schools alongside nondisabled peers.
-Persons with disabilities may participate in local village elections.
+There are limited provisions for accommodations enabling persons with disabilities to vote.

 ACTS OF VIOLENCE, CRIMINALIZATION, AND OTHER ABUSES BASED ON SEXUAL ORIENTATION AND GENDER IDENTITY